All Episodes

 Yes.

-And that was after you all were for lack of a better term.
+And that was after you all were, for lack of a better term, smoking dope weed around and having a few drinks.

 Yeah.

-What was the drink of choice?
+What was a drink of choice?

-During the hour.
+During the office.

-Keeping stereotypes live, I see, man.
+Keeping stereotypes left, I see, man.

 Who all went to the studio?

-Nothing ever comes good from Henny guys.
+Nothing ever comes good from Henny, guys.

-Did you all go in the same car?
+Do you all go in the same car?

 No.